-Hello friends!
-One of the questions I’ve been getting a lot lately is the paint colour we used for our trim and doors (and fireplace) on our main floor.
-After testing several whites alongside our new kitchen cabinets, wall colour and hardwood floors, we ending up going with Benjamin Moore White Dove (OC-17).
+One of the questions I’ve been getting a lot lately is about the white paint colour we used for our trim and doors (and fireplace) on our main floor.
+After testing several options alongside our new kitchen cabinets, hardwood floors and wall colour, we ending up going with Benjamin Moore White Dove.

-Although I tend to be uncertain about a new paint colour until I see it in a space, White Dove became an instant favourite.
+Although I tend to be uncertain about a new paint colour until I see it in a space, White Dove OC-17 (also known as PM-19) became an instant favourite.
 As soon as it started going up, I could tell it had just the right amount of soft warmth (not too creamy) to make it inviting, but also enough crispness to keep our rooms looking fresh.
 It felt like the perfect balance.

 Because we installed IKEA Bodbyn cabinet doors and drawer fronts in the kitchen, which are quite off-white (a little too yellow for me in certain lighting), I was looking for a trim paint colour that helped off-set the warm undertone.
 Colour matching the cabinets would’ve meant the trim throughout our home being too creamy, so that wasn’t an option.

-White Dove also goes well with our subway tile backsplash, quartz countertops and white windows.
+In addition, the White Dove paint colour goes well with our matte off-white subway tile backsplash, quartz countertops and white windows.

-I think it pairs beautifully with our grey slate tile and dark(ish) white oak floors, too.
+I think it pairs beautifully with our grey slate tile and dark(ish) white oak floors too.
+I’m loving our Benjamin Moore White Dove walls.
 What do you think?

 I love how the spaces look light and airy without being too stark no matter the time of day or the season we’re in.
 I spend a lot of time at home, so that’s very important!

 So how does White Dove stack up against the recently popular Simply White (OC-117)?
 It’s definitely darker and has more grey in it.
 Painted side-by-side, there’s a noticeable difference (I tested it out).